vita-student-projects/DLAV-2025_AurelienGenin_SaraHeidaripour/README.md

 ### Network architecture

-Our network uses exactly the same architecture as Phase 2, without the depth encoder and decoder as we don't have these inputs available.
+Our network uses exactly the same architecture as Phase 2 (Initial Architecture), without the depth encoder and decoder as we don't have these inputs available.

 ### Training